shreyas-muralidhara/Mattarmost-Issue-Bot/DESIGN.md

 1. Pre-conditions:
    The bot needs to be subscribed to the repository.
 If it is a Private repo the user should be a collaborator/owner of the Repository.
 2. Main Flow:
    Whenever a new issue is created, the bot assigns a tag to the issue viz. easy, medium and difficult.
 The bot then calculates performance metric for each team member, based on the weighted average of issues completed in past 2 sprints.
 Then it computes workload metric per team member based on his weight of both existing incomplete issues and the new issue.
-The bot will then          display the potential team members who can work on the issue, only if their performance metric is greater than existing workload and    new issue weight.
+The bot will then display the potential team members who can work on the issue, only if their performance metric is greater than existing workload metric.
 3. Subflows:
    [S1]- When a new issue is created, the bot assigns a tag to the issue viz. easy, medium and difficult.
    [S2]- The bot then calculates performance metric for each team member, based on the weighted average of issues completed in past 2 sprints.
    [S3]- Then it computes workload metric per team member based on his weight of both existing incomplete issues and the new issue.
-[S4]- The bot will then display the potential team members who can work on the issue, only if their performance metric is greater than existing workload and new issue weight.
+[S4]- The bot will then display the potential team members who can work on the issue, only if their performance metric is greater than existing workload.
 4. Alternative Flow:
    [E1]- If the labels for an issue are missing then agile planning cannot be done.
 ```